What Is Criminal Rehabilitation

-- Do not forget to Sign the form with date.
+- Do not forget to Sign the form with a date.

-If you have been charged with an offense which has been pardoned or discharged and you would like to be admitted in Canada then you should provide the following:
+If you have been charged with an offence which has been pardoned or discharged and you would like to be admitted to Canada, then you should provide the following:

 - A complete list of the charges, court dispositions, convictions and pardons.

-- Any documents that shows you were not convicted of the offense
+- Any documents that show you were not convicted of the offence

-These will help the officer in deciding whether you are admissible to Canada and perhaps might not even require to apply for a criminal rehabilitation.
+These will help the officer in deciding whether you are admissible to Canada and perhaps might not even require you to apply for criminal rehabilitation.

 How Can Our Firm Help With the Criminal Rehabilitation?

-We have many clients who are considered inadmissible to Canada due to their past record.
-We can assess your situation and inform you if you require a criminal rehabilitation.
+We have many clients who are considered inadmissible to Canada due to their past records.
+We can assess your situation and inform you if you require criminal rehabilitation.
 We have helped many applicants get admissible to Canada legally following the process and procedures.